icopy-site/awesome/docs/awesome/awesome-PICO-8.md

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

 To the extent possible under law, [Felipe Bueno](https://twitter.com/felipebueno) has waived all copyright and related or neighboring rights to this work.

-See [LICENSE](https://github.com/felipebueno/awesome-PICO-8/blob/master/LICENSE) for more information.hboring rights to this work.

-See [LICENSE](https://github.com/felipebueno/awesome-PICO-8/blob/master/LICENSE) for more information.hboring rights to this work.

 See [LICENSE](https://github.com/felipebueno/awesome-PICO-8/blob/master/LICENSE) for more information.